HomeLatest NewsTelecomBSNL with Skylo launches satellite-based IoT device services

 Preferred Source of Google

-Bharat Sanchar Nigam Limited (BSNL) has launched a satellite-based Internet of Things () device services.
+Bharat Sanchar Nigam Limited (BSNL) has launched a satellite-based of Things (IoT) device services.
 The move aims to give a push to Prime Minister Narendra Modi’s ‘Digital India‘ programme.

 Launched in partnership with the US-based firm Skylo, the services are exclusively designed and developed for suitable use in India and can be used across the country where mobile towers are not present, including the seas within the country’s jurisdiction.

-As per BSNL, is the first-of-its-kind satellite-based narrowband-IoT network.
-“The new services are in line with BSNL’s vision to leverage to provide affordable and innovative telecom services and products across customer segments,” PK Purwar, CMD, BSNL, said.
+As per BSNL, it is the first-of-its-kind satellite-based narrowband-IoT network.
+“The new services are in line with BSNL’s vision to leverage technology to provide affordable and innovative services and products across customer segments,” PK Purwar, CMD, BSNL, said.

 Advertisement